kukuu/CI-CD-pipeline-with-Jenkins/BDD/README.md

 1. Cucumber - As Test Framework for BDD

-This is a Ruby based tool for writing BDD tests.
 With Cucumber, the user describes the behaviour of the system with natural language, Gherkin with some specific keywords:

 context(default given), event(action - when), outcome (then).
 This is expressed as: